Horaee/PekoNet/README.md

 In experiments, we prepared two datasets (30K Testing Set, 235 Testing Set) to compare the performance of the models (Orig.
 Model, Lead-3 Model, PekoNet) on the two prediction tasks (crime, article).

-There are the concepts of datasets and models:
+There are the details of datasets and models:
 - datasets
   - 30K Testing Set: A dataset there are 300,000 data in
     - `30K Testing Set` (Orig.
 Fact): Taiwan criminal case facts